Do you have to claim student loans on taxes?

 • Student activity fees

-That said, fees associated with room and board as well as travel expenses are not considered qualified education expenses.
+Fees associated with room and board, as well as travel expenses, are not considered qualified education expenses.

 How to qualify for student loan tax deductions